Top 5 Reasons Why Expats Are Flocking to UAE Real Estate

 • Legal Mandate: Law No. 8 of 2007 mandates that developers deposit a significant portion (typically 70%) of project funds into independently managed escrow accounts before commencing off-plan sales.

-• Buyer Fund Security: This crucial regulation ensures that buyers' investments are safeguarded.
-In the event of project delays or cancellation, the deposited funds are legally protected and can be returned to the investors.
+• Buyer Fund Security: This critical rule ensures that buyers' money are protected.
+So, In the event that the project is delayed or eventually scrapped, the funds that were contributed are legally protected and can be refunded to the investors.

 Streamlined Digital Processes and Documentation